Butcher wartsB 07

 If HPV7-induced butcher's warts were an occupational disease in the butcher's trade (fish trade) and the dermatologist were to receive treatment authorization "without delay" on the basis of an occupational disease report in accordance with § 45 of the contract between doctors/UV, he could carry out the wart treatment "with all suitable means", i.e. also with those that the insurance companies do not normally pay for.

-Pathogens: In a screening of "fishmonger's warts", HPV4 was found in one sample, HPV1 in three, a virus that hybridizes with both HPV27 and HPV2 in five and HPV7 in seven (six people).
-More than one type was detected in four individuals.
-These results indicate that HPV7 is not exclusive to meat handlers, as previously thought, and suggest that environmental conditions are likely to be a factor in the clinical manifestation of HPV7 infection (Rüdlinger R et al. 1989).
+Pathogens: In "fishmonger's warts", HPV4 was found 1x in a serial examination, HPV1 3x, a hybrid virus that hybridizes with both HPV27 and HPV2 5x and HPV7 7x.
+More than one type was detected in 4 people.
+These results indicate that HPV7 is not, as previously thought, exclusive to meat handlers and suggest that environmental conditions are likely to be a factor in the clinical manifestation of HPV7 infection (Rüdlinger R et al. 1989).

-There is no doubt that this is an occupational disease, as it was "somehow" caused occupationally.
+There is no doubt that this is an occupational disease (BK 3102), as it was "somehow" caused occupationally.
 According to § 1 No. 1 SGB V, there are clearly "work-related health hazards".
-The employers' liability insurance associations are responsible for preventing occupational illnesses, but do not generally provide compensation.
+The employers' liability insurance associations are responsible for preventing occupational diseases, but not usually for compensating them.
 The treatment costs are therefore borne by the health insurance funds.

 Conclusion: Not every occupational disease is a compensable occupational disease within the meaning of the law.
 According to the so-called list principle, these are only those diseases that are expressly named in the list of occupational diseases (Annex to the Ordinance on Occupational Diseases - BKV).